MichaelpHann/MS4_MPHPAD/README.md

 ### Existing features

 ###### User status-dependent Navbar/Ribbon
-Options that a user will see displayed in the navbar are dependant on the user’s status (logged in, logged out, logged in & Admin user status).
+Options that a user will see displayed in the navbar are dependant on the user’s status (signed up, signed out, signed in & Superuser status).

-Users that are not logged in will see:
+Users that are not signed in will see:
+- Portfolio
+- Shop
+- Contact
+- M P H Photography icon and homepage link
-- Home
+- Sign Up
 - Sign In
-- Sign Up
+- Shopping basket icon and basket total

-Users that are logged in will see:
+Users that are signed in will see:
-- Home
-- Explore
+- Portfolio
-- Profile
+- Shop
-- New Post
+- Contact
+- M P H Photography icon and homepage link
-- Sign Out
+- Account dropdown button that includes Profile and Sign Out options
+- Shopping basket icon and basket total

-User with Admin status who is logged in will see:
+User with Superuser status who is logged in will see:
-- Home
-- Explore
-- Profile
-- New Post
+- Portfolio
-- Manage Categories
+- Shop
-- Sign Out
+- Contact
+- M P H Photography icon and homepage link
+- Account dropdown button that includes Profile, Sign Out, Product Admin and Project Admin options
+- Shopping basket icon and basket total

 ###### Homepage
 The landing page presents a simple narrative introduction/background to the application.
 Additionally, a user who is not logged in will be presented with **Sign In** and **Sign Up** buttons that they can select depending on whether they are a new or existing user.
 A user who is already logged in will be presented with an **Explore** button that will direct them to the **Explore** page when pressed.